Eating out on a regular basis can take a toll on your finances. Try these four tips to budget better and reset your weekly eating habits.

-Eating out is a budget killer, especially if you do it all the time.
-The best alternative of course is to eat at home.
-However, while this will certainly save you money, cooking every meal can be daunting for some people—unless you make a meal plan.
+Going out to eat is a budget killer, especially if you do it all the time.
+Cooking meals at home is the best option to help keep your spending down.
+While eating at home will certainly save you money, cooking every meal can be daunting for some people — unless you make a meal plan.

 Here are some tips for creating a successful plan to boost your financial (and personal) health.